Mateusz1916/Mateusz1916/README.md

 - 👋 Hi, I’m @Mateusz1916.
 - 👀 I’m interested in football, martial arts, healthy life and travel.
-- 🌱 I’m currently learning language Python.
+- 🌱 I’m currently learning language Python and framework Django.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me lolekl1916@wp.pl